 Although sleep apnea can affect anyone, several factors increase the risk of developing this disorder, including:

 - Excess weight

 - Small or unusually-shaped airways in the nose, throat, or mouth

 - Alcohol or sedative use

-Jaw pain is the primary dental sign and is caused by temporomandibular joint disorders, more commonly known as TMJ or TMD.
-In the past, it was assumed that stress-related night-time teeth grinding most frequently caused TMJ pain, but more recent studies have shown that TMJ is often caused by sleep apnea.
-When the throat begins to relax before an apnea episode, the jaw’s natural response is to clamp down and try to prevent the tissue from blocking the airway.
-This puts excessive stress on the jaw, mouth, neck and shoulders, which causes the symptoms of TMJ.
+Jaw pain is a common indication of sleep apnea, and is often caused by a condition known as temporomandibular joint disorders, more commonly known as TMJ or TMD.
+Recent studies have shown that when the throat begins to relax before an apnea episode, the jaw reflexively clamps down to prevent the airway from being blocked.
+This places excessive stress on the jaw, mouth, neck and shoulders, and may cause TMJ.

 Other dental signs of sleep apnea include:

 What Should I Do?

 If you’re experiencing these symptoms, you should reach out to a sleep disorder physician to schedule an appointment.
 You may be asked to participate in a sleep study or receive a pulse oximeter reading that monitors oxygen levels in your blood.
 If you’re diagnosed with the disorder, your doctor will help find treatment options that work best for you.

 The information on this article is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Tooth Wisdom® and Oral Health America do not recommend or endorse any specific dentists, products, procedures, opinions, or other information mentioned.
 See full Terms & Conditions.